CIR GROWTH 2023

 $1,000,000 DONATION

-puts us in a position to partner with the Diocese of Fort Wayne-South Bend to build a Catholic addiction recovery treatment center accessible to anyone and rooted in a blend between the Twelve Steps and the sacraments
+puts us in a position to partner with the Diocese of Fort Wayne-South Bend to build a Catholic addiction recovery treatment center rooted in the Twelve Steps and the sacraments

 (goal of 1)